apereo/apereo.github.io/_posts/a11y/2017-08-22-bbd-integrating-a11y-across-lifecycle.md

 ---
 layout:     post
-title:      Better by design 2017: Integrating accessibility across design and development lifecycle
+title:      "Better by design 2017: Integrating accessibility across design and development lifecycle"
 summary:    Notes from Karl Groves workshop on integrating a11y across design and development lifecycle at Better By Design 2017.
 tags:       [a11y]
 ---